viaacode/sip-specification/sip_structure/5_structure_package.md

 The use of events might be prohibited or enforced depending on the given content profile.

 {: .note }
-The possible event types is limited and is managed by a controlled list.
-This is list is still under development en will be published at the 1.0 release of the specification.
+The possible event types are limited and managed by a controlled list.
+This list is still under development and will be published in a future release of the specification.
 <!--
 TODO: Link to list of possible eventTypes
 TODO: figure out the IDs